Some quick notes about British laws:

 - Same-sex civil partnerships are legal note

-- Age to buy and appear in porn is now 18 (2003 Sexual Offences Act)
+- Age to buy and appear in porn is now 18 (2003 Sexual Offences Act).
+This leads to the anomaly that it's legal for two 16 year olds to have sex, but illegal for them to record themselves doing so.

 - Cigarette purchase age was recently changed from 16 to 18.